canjs/canjs/guides/tutorial.md

 your route will change.
 If you change your route, your application's state will change.

-If you think about this, it's pretty powerful.
+This is a very powerful programming paradigm.
 For example, you can recreate a specific state in your application from any point, just by accessing a specific route.

 If this doesn't make sense right now, don't worry.
-As we develop our application together, you'll see, more and more, how this works, and just how powerful this aspect of CanJS is.
+As we develop our application together, you'll see, more and more, how this works, and just how powerful this aspect of CanJS can be.

 ## Using the Getting Started Guide
 Each chapter in the Getting Started Guide is prefaced with an overview of the topics covered in that chapter.
 The overview section also contains a link where you can download a zip file containing the code relevant to that chapter, as follows: